DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 relating to course materials.

-(f) Supervising all guest lecturers and relating all information that is presented to
+(f) Supervising guest lecturers and ensuring all information that is presented relates

 simultaneously online, including phone calls, video chat, live webinars, or web-based